UnicornWhiskers/Regular-Expressions/README.md

 $ echo "this is my second test string - T1000" | sed -r 's/T[0-9]{4}(\.[0-9]{3})?$//'
 this is my second test string -
 ```
 This also appears to be working good.
 I just need to extract it instead of removeing it.
-I'll do this by putting the who match in a capture group.
+I'll do this by specifying the first capture group match..

 (T[0-9]{4}(\.[0-9]{3})?)$
 ```